hendriau/Summix/README.md

   *TRUE*, the user will override the automatic removal of reference groups with \<1% global proportions - this is not recommended.

+- **network**: Default value is FALSE.
+If set as TRUE, function will return a network diagram with nodes as estimated substructure proportions and edges as degree of similarity between the given node pair.

+- **N_reference**: numeric vector of the sample sizes for each of the K reference groups; must be specified if network = “TRUE”.

+- **reference_colors**: A character vector of length K that specifies the color each reference group node in the network plot.
+If not specified, this defaults to K random colors.

 ## summix() Output

 A data frame with the following columns: